jason17055/micropolis-java/README.md

 Divercity is an Extension of MicropolisJ which is Micropolis for the Java platform.
 It was developed during a three-week programming course at Freie Universitaet Berlin.

-Copyright (C) for Divercity: 2014 Arne Roland, Benjamin Kretz, Estela Gretenkord i Berenguer, Fabian Mett, Marvin Becker, Tom Brewe, Tony Schwedek, Ullika Scholz, Vanessa Schreck.

-Copyright (C) for MicropolisJ: 2013 Jason Long (jason@long.name).
-Portions Copyright (C) 1989-2007 Electronic Arts Inc.

-MicropolisJ is based on Micropolis, Unix version, which was developed by Don Hopkins (dhopkins@DonHopkins.com, http://www.DonHopkins.com) for DUX Software under license from Maxis, in or around 1990.
-This version was later modified for inclusion in the One Laptop Per Child (OLPC) program, and released as free and open source software under the GPL in 2008.
-Copyright (C) 1989-2007 Electronic Arts Inc.

-The original Micropolis game was designed and implemented by Will Wright.
-Copyright (C) 2002 by Electronic Arts.

 ========================================================================